ornitcg/Simon/README.md

 # Simon
-Simon game by fullstack udemy course
+Simon game by The Complete 2020 Web Development Bootcamp